ivaylo-botusharov/UsaCensus/README.md

 ### API technology

-I have selected to use `ASP.NET Core Web API` as a backend technology since it is a very mature framework created and supported by Microsoft.
-In addition, it performs very well in terms of requests per second (load testing) according TechEmpower benchmarks.
-One more point is that I have advanced knowledge of ASP.NET Core and .NET
+I have selected to use `ASP.NET Core Web API` as a backend technology since it is a very mature framework having advanced customization abilities, it is also created and supported by Microsoft.
+In addition, it performs very well in terms of requests per second (load testing) according to TechEmpower benchmarks.
+Another important point is that is a multiplatform framework (Linux, MacOS, Windows), which provides flexibility and lower costs when hosted on Linux servers.
+And last, but not least, my knowledge and experience in .NET helps me create more robust solutions.

 ### Database